ZetCode

 Future

-A Future is an object that represents the eventual result of an asynchronous operation.
-A future ends in a result or an exeption.
-Its result function returns the result of an concurrent operation.
+A Future object represents the eventual outcome of an asynchronous operation, which may result in a value or an exception.
+Its result method retrieves the operation's outcome once complete.

 Python ThreadPoolExecutor submit